Clearwater Motorcycle Crash Accident Attorney

 Fighting for Injured Bikers and Motorcycle Accident Victims in Clearwater

 Of all the vehicles on American roads, only 3% are motorcycles—but Florida accounts for a significant portion.
 In fact, statewide motorcycle registration has more than tripled since 2000, starting at 195,000 and growing to 580,000 in 2018.
-With more motorcyclists on increasingly congested roads, motorcycle accidents in Clearwater and surrounding Pinellas County prompted the creation of Florida’s Motorcycle Strategic Safety Plan to help reduce the number of motorcycle injuries, deaths, and crashes in the Tampa Bay area.
+With more motorcyclists on increasingly congested roads, motorcycle accidents in Clearwater and surrounding Pinellas County prompted the creation of Florida’s Motorcycle Strategic Safety Plan to help reduce the number of motorcycle injuries, deaths, and crashes in the Clearwater area.

 Motorcyclists who practice defensive driving are much less likely to be involved in a motorcycle accident.
 However, even when bikers take great safety precautions, they may still be hit by another driver and need the help of a Clearwater motorcycle crash attorney to protect their legal rights.
 If you believe you were involved in an accident as a result of someone else’s negligence, you may be entitled to financial compensation for your losses.